Private Project

 “Who was it written to?
 Who is it written to?
 Who will it be written to?”

 “Can I write back?
 To whom would I be addressing?
-If the consciousness behind the letters exists somewhere, would it ‘receive’ my response?”
+If the consciousness behind the letters exists somewhere, can I have a dialogue with it?”

-More than a hundred years stand between Alexandra’s letters and myself.
-I would feel too humbled to compare my own experience to her charismatic stories.
-However, while reflecting on my own experiences living and working in Eastern Tibet, Alexandra’s questions, conundrums, pains, joys, and moments of enlightenment … feel intimately close, as if we were on a shared journey.
+More than a hundred years stand between Alexandra’s journeys and mine own.
+I would feel too humbled to compare my personal encounters to her legendary stories.
+However, while contemplating my time living and working in Eastern Tibet, Alexandra’s questions, conundrums, pains, joys, and moments of enlightenment … feel intimately close, as if we were on a shared journey.
 Yes, she was writing to her loved one.
-But don’t these words, having endured the passage of a century, also speak to me, and countless others, in this very moment of history?
+But don’t these words, having endured the passage of a century, also speak to me, and numerous others, in this very moment of history?

 Like Alexandra, I question myself, as an outsider in the land of snows.